evcaho/evcaho.github.io/_posts/2017-02-24-intro-to-ruby-class-variables.markdown

 Inheritance is best used when your inheriting class or object is a *kind* of the inherited class (like diet soda for soda, or men's pants for clothing) that would contain similar characteristics.

-That said, classes should be as self-contained as possiblem so introducing class variables, with their own pieces of data, can get unwieldy and end up acting as global variables (bad news).
+That said, classes should be as self-contained as possible, so introducing class variables, with their own pieces of data, can get unwieldy and end up acting as global variables (bad news).
 So class variables [understandably](http://stackoverflow.com/questions/10594444/class-variables-in-ruby) [get](http://archive.oreilly.com/pub/post/nubygems_dont_use_class_variab_1.html) [a](http://archive.oreilly.com/pub/a/ruby/excerpts/ruby-best-practices/worst-practices.html) [bad](https://railsless.blogspot.com/2013/09/class-variables-on-class-in-ruby.html) rap and are just too hard to control.

 [Here's a resource](https://www.sitepoint.com/class-variables-a-ruby-gotcha/) that discusses when to actually use class variables, and [this resource discusses composition](https://learnrubythehardway.org/book/ex44.html), which can be used in place of inheritance.